1.1.1. School Team Players

 Tournament stages are the designated rounds in which differing rules such as match length, new player/team registration, and match scheduling take place.

 The regular season stage of a tournament, which may also be referred to as the “Group" stage, is the main stage of a tournament.
-New players/teams will not be permitted to enter during this stage (teams may still be changed to add new players during this stage).
-During this stage, players/teams compete for the highest placements to move on to the postseason.
+During this stage, players/teams compete for the highest placements to move on to the postseason (playoffs, finals, and grand finals).

-The playoff stage of the tournament is a single elimination tournament among the highest placed teams/players from the regular season.
-The size of the playoff pool varies depending on the game being played.
-Playoff tiers include the per-quarterfinals, quarterfinals, semifinals, and finals/3rd place match.
+The playoff stage of the tournament is a single elimination tournament among the highest placed rosters/players from the regular season.
+The size of the playoff pool varies depending on the game being played and the amount of active participants.
+Playoff tiers may include the per-quarterfinals, quarterfinals, semifinals, and finals/3rd place match.

 The Finals stage of a tournament is the final match in the previous single-elimination bracket that consists of two teams.
-Open tournament finals should follow standard playoff match length and rules unless otherwise specified.
+Challenge tournament finals should follow standard playoff match length and rules unless otherwise specified.
+A separate match will be held to determine the third and fourth place teams, these matches will normally be scheduled the same time as the finals.

 1.7.1 Best of X

 In a “Best of” match, teams/players play a series of games until a winner is decided.
 The match winner will be the first team/player to reach the required amount of game wins.
-HSEL “Best of” Matches may be comprised of the following settings.
+HSEL “Best of” Matches may consist of the following settings.

 - Best of 1